LeavesMC/docs/docs/leaves/configuration.md

 #### fakeplayer.always-send-data

 - **default**: `true`
-- **description**: If sets to "true", then the server will send fakeplayer data to players in the same world, regardless of distance limit.
+- **description**: If enabled, then the server will send fakeplayer data to players in the same world, regardless of distance limit.

 #### fakeplayer.resident-fakeplayer

 - **default**: `false`
-- **description**: If sets to "true", then the server will save fakeplayer when shutting down the server and automatically create the fakeplayer at the next startup.
+- **description**: If enabled, then the server will save fakeplayer when shutting down the server and automatically create the fakeplayer at the next startup.

 :::caution